trezor/trezor-user-env/README.md

 #### Run it

-1. Clone this repo `git clone git@github.com:trezor/trezor-user-env.git`.
-If on NixOS, enter `nix-shell`.
+1. Clone this repo `git clone https://github.com/trezor/trezor-user-env.git`.
+If on NixOS, `cd` in to the folder and enter `nix-shell`.
 2. Run in terminal: `xhost +`
 3. Download the latest docker build: `docker-compose -f ./docker/compose.yml pull trezor-user-env-unix trezor-user-env-regtest`
 4. Run it: `docker-compose -f ./docker/compose.yml up trezor-user-env-unix trezor-user-env-regtest`